1990s North Korean famine: Black markets

 At the same time, the years of famine were also marked by a dramatic revival of illegal, private market activities.
 Smuggling across the border boomed, and up to 250,000 North Koreans moved to China.
 Amartya Sen had mentioned bad governance as one of the structural and economic problems which contributed to the famine, but it seems that the famine also led to widespread government corruption, which nearly resulted in the collapse of old government controls and regulations.

 When fuel became scarce while demand for logistics rose, so-called servi-cha ("service cars") operations formed, wherein an entrepreneur provides transportation to businesses, institutions and individuals without access to other means of transportation, while the car is formally owned by a legitimate enterprise or unit that also provides transportation permits.

 With the desperation derived from famine and informal trade and commercialization, North Koreans developed their black market, and moreover, they were surviving by adapting.
 Andrei Lankov has described the process as the "natural death of North Korean Stalinism".

 The average official salary in 2011 was equivalent to US$2 per month.
 However, the actual monthly income could be estimated to be around US$15 as most North Koreans were earning money from illegal small businesses; trade, subsistence farming, and handicrafts.
-The illegal economy is largely dominated by women.
-This is because men are expected to attend their places of official work despite most of the factories being non-functional.
+As of 2011, the illegal economy was largely dominated by women.
+That was because men were expected to attend their places of official work despite most of the factories being non-functional.